 - Telemetry opt out information for the Mapbox Maps SDK for iOS

 Mapbox provides a variety of tools to help you integrate Mapbox maps and our other web services, like directions, geocoding, and static maps, into your mobile application.

-To get started, visit the Mapbox iOS and Android SDK overview pages, which include installation instructions, API documentation, and sample code:
+To get started, visit the mobile SDK overview pages, which include installation instructions, API documentation, and sample code:

-If you would like a more guided introduction to building your first app with Mapbox iOS and Android SDKs, check out our first steps guides:
+If you would like a more guided introduction to building your first mobile app with one of our Maps SDKs, check out our first steps guides:

 Mapbox web services

 On Android, Mapbox Android Services provides convenient interfaces to many Mapbox web services APIs as well as a handful of useful utilities for performing common geospatial tasks.

 On iOS, MapboxGeocoder.swift, MapboxDirections.swift, and MapboxStatic.swift provide interfaces to the Mapbox Geocoding, Directions, and Static APIs.

 For installation instructions, API documentation, and code examples, please visit each platform’s respective documentation pages: